abhimp/abhimp.github.io/_wpages/travel/2022/2022-12-AshPond.md

 {% include function_travelimg.html img="One-03.jpg" alt="BkPTS Ash Pond 1" %}
 {% include function_travelimg.html img="One-04.jpg" alt="BkPTS Ash Pond 1" %}

-The ash pond 1 the full and no more space available to dump any more ashes here.
-There are some indutries buys those ash to make different things including bricks.
-But the ash consumption rate very low compared to dumping rate.
+The ash pond 1 the full and no more space was available to dump any more ashes here.
+Some industries buy those ash to make different things including bricks.
+But the ash consumption rate is very low compared to the dumping rate.
 Anyway, we moved on to the 2nd pond.
 It is a place to visit once for sure.
-Here goes some pics and video.
+Here go some pics and videos.

 {% include function_travelimg.html img="Two-02.jpg" alt="BkPTS Ash Pond 2" %}